Actindo-AG/Documentation/VenduoPOS/UserInterface/02a_Management.md

   > [Info] So-called monospaced fonts are used For receipt printing.
 This means that each character has the same width.

 - *Breite in Pixel*
   Define the width of the receipt in pixels.
-This size is needed to calculate the width for images, e. g. logos.
+This size is needed to calculate the width for images, for instance logos.

 - *Von Default übernehmen* ![Toggle](/Assets/Icons/Toggle.png "[Toggle]")
   Activate this toggle to apply the default settings or deactivate this toggle to specify custom settings.
 When the toggle is active, all fields in the view are locked.
 By default, this toggle is active.